SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 ### [default-content-types](https://www.npmjs.com/package/@sensenet/default-content-types)

 We store the default generated content types, schema definitions, enums, etc... in this package.
-This package exceptionally doesn't contain any unit tests as it doesn't contain application logic - it can be used as a content type / schema library.
+This package (unlike the others) doesn't contain any unit tests as it doesn't contain application logic - it can be used as a content type / schema library.

 ### [client-core](https://www.npmjs.com/package/@sensenet/client-core)